-Pro Tip: You can look at your overall site's structure with one click with the Visualization tool in WebSite Auditor.
-In your project, go to Site Structure > Visualization and immediately see whether you have orphan pages, long chains of pages, or any other soft spots in your structure:
+You can carry out an internal link analysis of your site's structure with just one click.
+In your project, go to Site Structure > Visualization and immediately see whether you have orphan pages, long chains of pages, or any other weak spots in your site structure:

 Using keywords in the links' anchor text is yet another measure you can implement to improve keyword rankings.
 In a sense, internal links act like backlinks, so using relevant terms in their anchors is a free and simple way to boost topical relevance.

 It's worth noting that in the post-Penguin world, most SEOs wouldn't advocate the use of exact match keywords in internal links' anchor text.
 You would often hear SEOs say, "use natural anchors or you'll get penalized".
 Personally, I've never heard of a website getting penalized for the anchors of its internal links though.
 If you want my opinion, I believe that the anchor text should be descriptive of the linked content.
 Matt Cutts confirms that usually multiple internal links with the same anchor text won’t hurt unless you do too much of it.

 To audit internal anchor text, launch WebSite Auditor once more.
 Under the Pages dashboard, click on any one of the pages.
 Below, click on Links from page to see every link on the page along with its anchor text, HTTP response code, and robots directives.

 The alt attribute of image links acts like anchor text for text links — so it's another opportunity to send a ranking signal to search engines, increasing authority while you're at it.

 In order to find all image links with empty alt text, jump to the Site Audit dashboard in WebSite Auditor.
 Click on Empty alt text for a full list of pages that contain images with no alt text specified.